Robustness against Adversarial Attacks in Neural Networks using Incremental Dissipativity: Training Robust Neural Networks

 \end{enumerate} Since~(\ref{eq:claim3}) is a sufficient condition for~(\ref{Lmin}) and~(\ref{4prop}) is a sufficient condition for~(\ref{boundclaim2}), we have shown that if there exists a matrix $\mathbf{\Lambda}$ of the form~(\ref{lambdadef}) that ensures that the two conditions conditions~(\ref{eq:claim3}) and~(\ref{4prop}) are satisfied, then the LMI~(\ref{sprocineqstate}) is feasible for that $\mathbf{\Lambda}$.
 The proof now follows by noting that if~(\ref{eq:thm_cond_1}),~(\ref{eq:thm_cond_2}), and~(\ref{eq:thm_cond_3}) hold, then~(\ref{eq:claim3}) and~(\ref{4prop}) are satisfied. \end{proof}

 This result provides a computationally easy to impose condition that guarantees sector boundedness of the mapping defined by each neural network layer in terms of the spectral norm of the weight matrix.
 The conditions for each layer can be combined to guarantee the sector boundedness of the entire neural network following Theorem~\ref{thm:entire_network}.
 While this theorem provides only a sufficient condition, a few observations can be made from how easy it is to satisfy the condition~(\ref{eq:thm_cond_1}). \begin{itemize} \item If $p=0$ (as is the case with ReLU for instance), then the bound on the right hand side of this condition is smaller.
 This implies that considering leaky ReLU (for which $p\neq 0$) may lead to superior robustness performance as compared to ReLU activation functions, as has been observed empirically in the literature \cite{xu2015empirical}. \item Similarly, if $\nu>0$, then the condition becomes harder to satisfy.
-Thus, imposing strict passivity on the neural network ($\nu>0$) may be overly conservative and lead to low performance as compared to simply sector bounding it and allowing $\nu<0$. \item We emphasize that although the result aligns with the empirical observation in the literature that regularizing the loss function with the spectral norm of the weight matrix leads to superior robustness against adversarial attacks, our result provides an analytical justification of such a procedure and further identifies the region in which the spectral norm should be bounded to get such robustness. \item Finally, although our motivation in this paper was to ensure robustness against adversarial perturbations, imposing passivity and sector boundedness on neural networks is of independent interest.
+Thus, imposing strict passivity on the neural network ($\nu>0$) may be overly conservative and lead to low performance as compared to simply sector bounding it and allowing $\nu<0$. \item We emphasize that although the result aligns with the empirical observation in the literature that regularizing the loss function with the spectral norm of the weight matrix leads to superior robustness against adversarial attacks, our result provides an analytical justification of such a procedure and further identifies the region in which the spectral norm should be bounded to get such robustness.
+Furthermore, by not using an SDP approach, we can expand our technique to deep Neural Network structures, which is a shortcoming of SDP methods, as discussed in \cite{pauli2022}.
+However, the trade-off is an increased conservatism in the spectral norm bound. \item Finally, although our motivation in this paper was to ensure robustness against adversarial perturbations, imposing passivity and sector boundedness on neural networks is of independent interest.
 For instance, this result can be used to guarantee stability of a system where the controller is implemented as a neural network through standard results in passivity based control. \end{itemize}